ithkuil/ithkuil/src/src/cases.md

 <description><this this>THIS</this> is what <this another>ANOTHER</this> (e.g. <this another>ANOTHER [Ergative](https://ithkuil.github.io/ithkuil/cases/#erg-ergative)</this>) receives in exchange for their actions.</description>

-> He let us in in exchange for a few local coins.
+> He let us in exchange for a few local coins.

 ### COM Comitative